 Our Policies for Protecting Your Protected Health Information

-We protect the PHI that we maintain about you by using physical, electronic, and administrative safeguards that meet or exceed applicable law.
+We protect the PHI that we maintain about you by using commercially reasonable physical, technical, and administrative safeguards in accordance with applicable law.
 When our business activities require us to provide PHI to third parties, they must agree to follow appropriate standards of security and confidentiality regarding the PHI received.
 Access to your PHI is restricted to appropriate business purposes.

 We have developed privacy policies to protect your PHI.
 All employees receive training on these policies and must sign a privacy acknowledgment form, binding them to abide by our policies and procedure.